Welcome to our Reception class!

 Mrs Maughan, Mrs Burgess & Miss Clarke

-We would like to wish everyone a Happy New Year.
+Welcome to the Summer term.
 The children have arrived back into school happy and ready to start the new term ahead.

-We are continuing our Read Write Inc sessions and the children will be practising segmenting, blending and writing words with 3 sounds, such as, 'bell' and 4 sounds, such as, 'frog.'
-The children love our celebrations, the FAN-tastic wave, the marshmellow clap and the disco cheer are our new favourites.
+We are continuing our Read Write Inc sessions and the children will be practising segmenting, blending and writing words with 4 and 5 sounds, such as, 'think,' and 'ribbon.'
+The children love our celebrations, the alligator chomp, the karate cheer and the cheese grater are our new favourites.

 Our reading area has been enhanced with a talking stories CD player.
-Up to six children at a time can enjoy listening to familiar stories visualising it as they listen.
+Up to six children at a time can enjoy listening to familiar stories and draw story maps as they listen.
 We will discuss what they think the characters and setting look like and be practising using any new vocabulary they have heard in a sentence.
-We have also added masks from the stories to help with retelling them.
+We have also added puppets from the story sacks to help with retelling them.

-We will be doing lots of addition, subtraction, doubling, halving and sharing this half term.
-We have been bunching straws into groups of ten and ones and using these to see the value in 2-digit numbers as we become more confident with numbers up to 20 and beyond.
+We will be doing lots of problem solving, addition, subtraction by counting on or back on a number line and finding one more and one less this half term.
+We have been practising our number formation and continue to use Numicon, straws and cubes to understand the value in 2-digit numbers as we become more confident with numbers up to 20 and beyond.

 Routines in Reception